etianen/django-reversion/docs/django-versions.rst

 django-reversion aims to stay compatible with the latest LTS release of Django, along with any more recent releases.

 Older versions of Django require an older version of django-reversion to be installed.
-Older versions of django-reversion receive limited attention and support, so it's advised to upgrade your Django to remain compatible with the latest release of django-reversion.

 ==============  =================
 Django version  Reversion release